-Deputy Headteacher (overview of all Key Stages, and advising on and approving PP spending on necessary resources).
+Assistant Headteacher i/c of PP (overview of all Key Stages, and advising on and approving PP spending on necessary resources).

 2. Lack Of Participation

 - Pupil involvement in extra-curricular activities will be tracked to see if there is a pattern of non-involvement among disadvantaged pupils. - If so, then steps will be taken to encourage the pupils to take part in activities, including offering financial support where appropriate.
 (See the guidelines below for a rationale for subsidising identified trips and activities.) - All girls who meet the eligibility criteria will, if it is requested, receive free music tuition for one instrument per academic year. - For extra- and super-curricular activities the line of responsibility will be: